lholmquist/ai-lab-recipes/recipes/natural_language_processing/function-calling-nodejs/README.md

 ## Interact with the AI Application

-Everything should now be up an running with the chat application available at [`http://localhost:8501`](http://localhost:8501).
-By using this recipe and getting this starting point established, users should now have an easier time customizing and building their own LLM enabled chatbot applications.
+Everything should now be up an running with the function calling application available at [`http://localhost:8501`](http://localhost:8501).
+By using this recipe and getting this starting point established, users should now have an easier time customizing and building their own LLM enabled function calling applications.

 ## Embed the AI Application in a Bootable Container Image